MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/network-topology-and-connectivity.md

 - Configure supported third-party SaaS security providers within Firewall Manager if the customer wishes to use such solutions to protect outbound connections.

-- Use App Gateway WAF within a landing zone VNet for protecting inbound HTTP/S traffic from the internet.
+- Use WAF within a landing zone VNet for protecting inbound HTTP/S traffic from the internet.

-- Use Azure Front Door WAF policies to provide global protection across Azure regions for inbound HTTP/S connections to a landing zone.
+- Use Azure Front Door and WAF policies to provide global protection across Azure regions for inbound HTTP/S connections to a landing zone.

-- When using Azure Front Door and Application Gateway to protect HTTP/S apps, use WAF policies in Azure Front Door and lock down Application Gateway to receive traffic only from Azure Front Door.
+- When using Azure Front Door and Azure Application Gateway to protect HTTP/S apps, use WAF policies in Azure Front Door and lock down Azure Application Gateway to receive traffic only from Azure Front Door.

 - If third-party NVAs are required for east-west and/or south-north traffic protection/filtering: